Photon89/photon89.github.io/pages/help/faq.md

 ### FAQ & Help

 1. **I want Shutter to be the default tool to take screenshots with.
 How do I do that?**
   Shutter provides a built-in functionality to setup the global shortcuts if you are using GNOME.
-A detailed description and solutions for other desktop environments are avaiable here.
+A detailed description and solutions for other desktop environments are available [here](shutter-as-default).
 2. **I want to open my screenshot in an external application but the ‘Open with’ menu entry is empty.
 Why are my installed apps not listed here?**
   You don’t seem to have any mimeinfo.cache files.
 Try running the update-desktop-database command.
 If you  don’t have this command you should install the desktop-file-utils package.
 3. **Are there any plans to develop Shutter for Window, Mac OS or any other platform that is not GNU/Linux (or related)?**